Skip to main content

 The amount of data available for search doubles every two years.
 How can law enforcement possibly collect and analyze it for the insight needed to spot and stop human trafficking?

-Insights further enhances investigations through searches of the dark web — or websites that are inaccessible by standard search engines.
+Babel Street further enhances investigations through searches of the dark web — or web sites that are inaccessible by standard search engines.
 Because the nature of the tools used to access the dark web ensure anonymity, it is a hotbed of illegal activity — including human trafficking.
 Dark web search capabilities enable investigators to quickly and efficiently find information they wouldn’t otherwise be able to access.

-Another capability, Babel Street Insights Synthesis, can help investigators better understand human trafficking networks.
-Babel Street Insights Synthesis rapidly maps key relationships within social networks.
-It automatically examines hundreds or thousands of relationships within a specific social network, uncovering previously unknown or hidden connections, and identifying those participants who wield the most influence.
+In addition, Babel Street can help investigators better understand human trafficking networks.
+Babel Street rapidly maps key relationships within social networks.
+It automatically examines hundreds or thousands of relationships, uncovering previously unknown or hidden connections, and identifying those participants who wield the most influence.
+Graph-powered clarity helps law enforcement visualize and understand these relationships.

 Ready to transform data into actionable insights?